 Many Byzantine reliquaries were replaced with new ones, but not the reliquary of the Mandylion and the reliquary of the piece of stone from the tomb of Jesus Christ.
 Here is the engraving from Morand’s book.
 The last presentation of the Châsse.

-Alternative relics?
+Alternative Relics?

-The Veil of Veronica, St. Peter’s Church
+One possible alternative is the Veil of Veronica, which is housed in St. Peter’s Church in Rome.

-It is often assumed that this Veil of Veronica was already in the old St. Peter’s Basilica during the reign of Pope John VII (705-8), as a chapel known as the Chapel of Veronica was built during his reign.
-However, there is no reference to the cloth.
-However, it seems that the veil venerated today was present at least in 1011, when a scribe was identified as the keeper of the cloth.
+The Veil of Veronica is often assumed to have been present in the old St. Peter’s Basilica during the reign of Pope John VII (705-8), as a chapel known as the Chapel of Veronica was built during his reign.
+However, there is no reference to the cloth at that time.
+Nevertheless, it appears that the veil venerated today was present at least in 1011, when a scribe was identified as the keeper of the cloth.

 The Manoppello image